Program customization

 Learning objectives1.
 Acquire new knowledge about personalized medicine and its future challenges

-2. Research valuable scientific information on biotechnology innovations
+2. Seek valuable scientific information on innovations in biotechnology

-3. Develop critical thinking skills based on further research into biomakers
+3. Develop critical thinking based on more in-depth research on biomarkers

 Number of hours14h